junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 The validity circuit verifies two properties for wraparound checks:

 * Quadratic check (See bullet point 3 in Figure 2 of {{ROCT23}}): Recall in
-  {{encode-wr-check}}, the Client has to keep track of a success bit for each wraparound check, i.e., whether it has passed that check.
-For each wraparound check, the Aggregators then verify a quadratic constraint that, either the success bit is a 0 (i.e., the Client has failed that check), or the success bit is a 1, and the range-checked result reported by the Client is correct, based on the wraparound check result (i.e., the dot product) computed by the Aggregators from the encoded gradient and the random vector.
+  {{encode-wr-check}}, the Client keeps track of a success bit for each wraparound check, i.e., whether it has passed that check.
+For each wraparound check, the Aggregators then verify a quadratic constraint that, either the success bit is a `0` (i.e., the Client has failed that check), or the success bit is a `1`, and the range-checked result reported by the Client is correct, based on the wraparound check result (i.e., the dot product) computed by the Aggregators from the encoded gradient and the random vector.
 For this, the Aggregators multiply their shares of the success bit, and the difference of